 The 3 flowers could be poppies, anemones or even peonies.
 Probably just a fantasy by the creator.

 A table lamp with peonies, probably made by the same producer, can be found here, on Vintageinfo.

 Do you have an idea about the producer of this table lamp?
-Please use the contact form and help improve the websites exactitude.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 Lamps like this one were made in many forms and sizes: palm trees, reeds, flowers, pineapples, exotic plants, leaves and many others.

 These lamps are often attributed to the famous Maison Jansen company, but there were many artists in the 1960s and mostly in the 1970s who created these lamps.
 Some of them are signed or labelled, most are not.